cifren/docker_proxy_example/README.md

 All you need to do in order to register a new service is to :
 - add your `app*.local` to your `hosts` file
 - add a new env `VIRTUAL_HOST` to `docker-compose.yml` file
-- add `nginx-proxy` networks as well to your `docker-compose.yml` file (copy-paste should be enough)
+- add `nginx-proxy` network as well to your `docker-compose.yml` file (copy-paste should be enough)

 You might have seen that in `docker-compose.yml` file, the port is provided only in app3, it is because by default proxy choose `80` port, in case of nodejs app, we usually use `3000` so we need to add `port: 3000:3000` to our conf.

-In case you have more than one port declared on your docker service, you might need to add a new env `VIRTUAL_PORT`, which represent the port on the docker service
+In case you have more than one port declared on your docker service, you might need to add a new env `VIRTUAL_PORT`, which represents the port on the docker service (not the port on your host)

-As well, we don't have `expose` port.
+As well, we don't have to `expose` port.